SeaQL/seaql.github.io/SeaStreamer/docs/03-streamer/03-consumer.md

 ## `seek`

 Seek all streams to the given point in time.
-If will start consuming from the earliest message with a timestamp later than `to`.
+It will start consuming from the earliest message with a timestamp later than `to`.

 If the consumer is not already assigned, shard ZERO will be used.